fpereiro/proof/notes.md

 - The multiplication doesn't exceed 0, then `new-digit-is-one` will be called.
 This comes from `print-new-y` when it finds the sentinel.
 - The multiplication exceeds 1, then `new-digit-is-zero` will be called.
 This comes from `carry` when it finds an empty square.

+- If we're calculating the nth digit, there's n * n bit by bit multiplications.
+For example, if we're calculating the second digit, we're multiplying 11 by itself, so there's four bit by bit multiplications, all of them 1 * 1.
+If we're calculating the third digit, we multiply 101 by itself, so there's nine bit by bit multiplications.

 The hard part of the machine is in understanding the bit by bit multiplications.
 Let's understand the symbols used by it first:
 - x, y and z are multiplication markers, indicating which digit is being multiplied. x represents the first digit, y the second.
 If they are present, z is absent.
 If z is present, both x and y are absent. z represents a digit multiplying itself.
 - r, s, t symbolize 0.